Recognizing Domestic Violence

 If someone you are with has these behaviors, talk with a domestic abuse counselor

-or another therapist.
-If you're in danger, call 911.
+the National Domestic Abuse Hotline.
+If you're in immediate danger, call 911.

 Experts say that abusers don't fit a particular character type.
 They may appear charming